-Italian 201B is equivalent to the second half of Italian 201, and is a continuation of Italian 201A.
+ITAL 201B is equivalent to the second half of ITAL 201 and is the continuation of ITAL 201A.
 This intermediate level course is a study of the Italian language and Italian-speaking cultures, focusing on intermediate level structures and readings of culturally relevant authentic materials.
 Emphasis is on developing oral, listening, reading and writing skills in order to acquire proficiency in Italian.
+This intermediate level course is for students with at least two previous semesters of Italian.
 Class is largely conducted in Italian.